-- 5.3 4 letters of objection have been received from local residents.
-The concerns raised can be summarised as follows: - Too high not a 'cottage' style dwelling.
+- 5.3 6 letters of objection have been received from local residents.
+The concerns raised can be summarised as follows:

-- Overbearing visual impact on gardens of properties fronting Harwich Road. - Loss of view. - Overlooking and loss of privacy. - Lack of infrastructure to support such development. - Harm to wildlife. - Narrow and unmade Betts Green Road is insufficient to take any traffic. - Access for fire appliances, ambulances or refuse collection vehicles is insufficient with no turning areas. - Houses would increase the traffic and noise. - Years of noise and disruption from building works.
+- Too high not a 'cottage' style dwelling.

+- Overbearing visual impact on gardens of properties fronting Harwich Road.

+- Loss of view.

+- Loss of light.

+- Overlooking and loss of privacy.

+- Lack of infrastructure to support such development.

+- Disruption and harm to wildlife.

+- Narrow and unmade Betts Green Road is insufficient to take any traffic.